The origins of Playful Living took place in my childhood, when I would experience mild seizures that affected my ability to do homework.

-This forced me to have an open mind about various ways of doing things, and to be more aware of the connections between work, learning, relationships, play, movement, and everyday activities.
-It forced me to practice brevity and distinguishing between what is necessary and not.
-Most importantly it forced me to spend a lot of time in reflection about priorities and meaning, and how they were connected to my every action.
+These experiences forced me to have an open mind about various ways of doing things, and to become aware of the connections between work, learning, relationships, play, movement, and everyday activities.
+They forced me to practice brevity and distinguish between the necessary and unnecessary.
+Most importantly, the circumstances forced me to spend a lot of time reflecting on the relationships between my priorities, meaning/purpose, and every action.

-This process has led me to my passion, teaching people to recognize their playful nature and how it can benefit their learning, practice, relationships, and sense of meaning.
+My passion is teaching people how to realize their playful nature and use it to benefit their learning, practices, relationships, and meaning-making.